 No one is declaring sulphite levels on the bottle and that's where the problem is.
 Have you noticed there is no such thing as an ingredients list on the wine bottle?

 That is because conventional winemakers do not want to admit that they might have used up to 50 additives (colourants, sugars, preservatives an so on) allowed by EU.
 Excessive levels of sulphites are responsible for your headaches and morning after effect.
 Try there natural wines made without sulphites added for yourself and see the difference!
 Many of our customers have reported the absence of hangovers or headaches that are normally triggered by excessive sulphites and additives.
 With natural wines you can simply run much better next morning.
 Our members love that!

 Read on for more information about natural wines and sulphites.

 Wine that was produced naturally will still contain some animal levels of sulphites, usually below 20 mg/l.
-Law insists that winemakers should put ‘contains sulphites’ on the label regardless if they are naturally occurring or added if the levels are above 10 mg/l.
-This creates some confusion as plenty of natural wines fall into a bracket of 10-20mg/l, so you see this note on the label, however sulphites are naturally occurring and harmless.
+The law insists that winemakers should put ‘contains sulphites’ on the label regardless if they are naturally occurring or added if the levels are above 10 mg/l.
+This creates some confusion as the majority of natural wines fall into a bracket of 10-20mg/l, so you see this note on the label, however sulphites are naturally occurring and harmless.
 So just you know, extreme cases when people are very sensitive to sulphites occur when the concentration exceeds 45 mg/l.
 Organic wines are already made with much lower quantities - less than 100 mg/l, but if you are sensitive, you need to shop for natural wines with no added sulphites (marked on our site as sulphite free wines).
 This is a reason we at Organic Wine Club do not list wines that contain over 45 mg/l of sulphites.